-Did I lose my passport or maybe your passport book been stolen?
-If so the first thing you should do is report the passport lost.
+This step-by-step guide to replacing a lost passport would discuss how to replace your lost U.S. passport book or card.
+If so, the first thing you should do is report the passport loss.
 This will help the United States Department of State flag your lost or stolen passports before it ends up in the wrong hands or you become a victim of identity theft.
-How to replace a lost U.S. passport is a simple process once you follow the correct documentation, and apply using the DS-11 Application Form for New Passport.
+How to replace a lost U.S. passport is a simple process once you follow the correct documentation and apply using the DS-11 Application Form for New Passport.

 Steps to Replacing a Lost U.S. Passport

 - Complete DS-64 & DS-11 Application Form

 Lost passports are commonly misplaced due to infrequent use.
 If your U.S. passport was lost or stolen, file the application form DS-64 for Lost or Stolen Passport.
 If you found your passport after reporting it as lost, you will still need to apply for a new passport as the recovered passport would be invalid for us.

 To Report Your Lost or Stolen the United States Passport

 Contact a representative at the following number 1.877.487.2778 between 8 am to 10 p.m. eastern standard time: Monday to Friday except for Federal Holidays.